iominh/minhongrails.github.io/_posts/2013-11-25-10-startup-tips.md

 Personally I love change and believe that "idea factory" personalities are essential for innovation.
 However, I can see how this may be a turn off for VCs especially if a company has too many unfocused, unspecialized products.
-For example, Apple has had great success with its focused product lines of very high quality products.
+For example, Apple has had great success with its very high quality, yet focused product lines.

 Overall, maybe the lesson is that there should be balance between focus and exploring ideas but the end result needs to be a great focused product.